His Work In Progress (HWIP)

 His Work in Progress has been approved by the Archbishop of Philadelphia the most reverend Charles J. Chaput, O.F.M. in the year 2012!
 This approval is a continuation of the recognition of the humanitarian work of His Work in Progress.
 (H.W.I.P.0 previously received recognition by the former Archbishop of Philadelphia, Cardinal Justin Rigali and we are honored to once again receive this approval and recognition.

-Discussions are underway for medical missions to Peru and Ecuador.
-Medical personnel interested should submit their CV for review.
-Pediatricians are in demand.
-Simply Email your interest to email@example.com Stay posted for target dates and trip information.
+Simply Email your interest to email@example.com Stay posted for more target dates and trip information.

 Peru Medical Mission 2013